Red River College Polytechnic Centre for Newcomer Integration

-About Red River College Polytechnic Language Training Centre
+About Red River College Polytechnic Centre for Newcomer Integration

-The LTC is part of Red River College's School of Education, Arts and Sciences.
+The CNI is part of Red River College Polytechnic's School of Education, Arts and Science.
 Language Instruction for Newcomers to Canada (LINC) certificates issued by the Language Training Centre are accepted by many of the college's academic programs as evidence that a student has met that program's English language requirements.

-The LTC employs qualified, experienced and supportive staff, including faculty, instructional designers, educational assistants, academic coordinators, program facilitators, language assessors, student integration coordinators, counselors and administrative staff, who all strive to create a learning and teaching environment that supports newcomers in acquiring the communication, socio-cultural, academic, employability and power skills necessary to empower them with the confidence they need to find their own success in the community, while studying, or at work.
+The CNI employs qualified, experienced and supportive staff, including faculty, instructional designers, educational assistants, program facilitators, student integration coordinators, counselors and administrative staff, who all strive to create a learning and teaching environment that supports newcomers in acquiring the communication, socio-cultural, academic, employability and power skills necessary to empower them with the confidence they need to find their own success in the community, while studying, or at work.